Échallens: Geography

-The municipality was the capital of the Échallens District until it was dissolved on 31 August 2006, and Échallens became part of the new district of Gros-de-Vaud.

 Échallens lies at an elevation of 617 m 14 km north of Lausanne.
 The municipality stretches across the Gros de Vaud plateau, on both sides of the river Talent, on the northwest edge of the Jorat, in central Vaud.

 It includes a section of the rolling Gros de Vaud, the breadbasket of the canton of Vaud.
 The Talent runs from east to west across the municipality, from the highlands of the Jorat.
 In the southwest, it runs down to the Mortigue (a tributary of the Talent).
 The highest point in the municipality is at an elevation of 672 m in the municipality woods.

 Échallens lies in the middle of its district.
 The surrounding municipalities are Villars-le-Terroir, Poliez-le-Grand, Bottens, Malapalud, Assens, Saint-Barthélemy, and Goumoens-la-Ville, all in the same district.